What does it look like to make the move to Wyoming? It all starts by filling in the blank.

 room to

-REal Stories about making the move
+REal Stories about making the move to Wyoming

 “Wyoming is like one long road, where you meet your neighbors along the way.”